Sophia Bush: Activism

 Bush is a founding member of the movement Time's Up.
 Two of her contributions include creating a clothing line benefiting Planned Parenthood and giving a speech at the Women's March on January 20, 2018.
 Sophia is also constantly using her social media platforms, such as Twitter, encouraging people to participate in the ongoing activism opportunities around the world.

-In the 2018 fight over the nomination of Brett Kavanaugh to the Supreme Court, Bush was supportive of Christine Blasey Ford, and praised her strength throughout the controversy.
+In the 2018 fight over the nomination of Brett Kavanaugh to the Supreme Court, Bush was supportive of Christine Blasey Ford, and praised her "strength" throughout the controversy.
 Bush tweeted, "To everyone saying 'why did they wait?
 The timing feels suspect,' etc. Just remember Bill Cosby.
 No one wanted to believe it about him.
 It was true.
 And he's going to prison.
 I'd wager more women victimized by Kavanaugh will come forward.
 Women feel safety in numbers #TimesUp".
+In 2020, Bush joined the ownership group for Angel City FC of the National Women's Soccer League.

-In July 2022, Bush and Grant Hughes wrote an essay for Glamour affirming their support of abortion rights in the wake of Roe v Wade being overturned by the Supreme Court.
+In July 2022, Bush and Grant Hughes wrote an essay for Glamour affirming their support of abortion rights in the wake of the Supreme Court issuing the decision of Dobbs v.
+Jackson Women's Health Organization that subsequently overturned Roe v.
+Wade.
 In the piece, Bush wrote,This moment is nothing short of a national emergency.
 But these days it also feels incredibly personal.
 Because I type this as I look across the kitchen at my husband.
 A man with whom I am deeply in love.
 And a man who might never have come into my life, nor me into his, had it not been for an abortion.
 Not my experience—I have never had an abortion—but his.
 An abortion that he and a former partner had is what got us here.

+Bush is known for promulgating her progressive views on her social media pages.
+She uses Twitter, Facebook, Instagram, and her blog to raise awareness of world events and fundraisers in which she takes part, as well as a platform to raise awareness on progressive issues and political events that are occurring.
+In November 2024, Bush signed an exclusive partnership agreement with Washington Speakers Bureau (WSB), where she advocates for economic growth, women's empowerment, and community engagement.

-I Am A Voter
+I Am a Voter

 In 2018, Bush helped found a nonpartisan movement with Mandana Dayani that aims to create a cultural shift around voting and civic engagement by unifying around a central truth: democracy works best when we all participate.
-I Am A Voter has partnered with Disney, NBA, NFL, McDonald's, Stuart Weitzman, and Bumble.
+I Am a Voter has partnered with Disney, NBA, NFL, McDonald's, Stuart Weitzman, and Bumble.
 Their campaign to boost voter registration included participants Debra Messing, Eric McCormack, Sean Hayes, Gwyneth Paltrow, Robert Downey Jr., Jennifer Aniston, Lisa Kudrow, Courteney Cox, Bush, Hilarie Burton, and Bethany Joy Lenz.
-According to I Am A Voter, the effort generated over one billion digital impressions and 250 media articles upon launch.
+According to I Am a Voter, the effort generated over one billion digital impressions and 250 media articles upon launch.